Tips for cloud performance optimization

 The journey isn’t just about being in the cloud; it’s about optimizing in the cloud.

-At Capital One, we are constantly running at full speed when it comes to cloud initiatives and moving completely into the cloud.
-You may be familiar with our plans to have no data center footprint by the end of 2020.
+At Capital One, we are constantly running at full speed when it comes to cloud initiatives, in fact, we were the first U.S. bank to move completely to the cloud in 2020.
 Our teams don’t see this momentum as merely a series of initiatives.
-They see their work as helping in the always changing space of cloud technologies.
-With this space constantly evolving, there is so much to do, and yet such little time to do it; not to mention, resource challenges and competing priorities of working on the cloud at enterprise.
-While 2020 is halfway over, there is one priority that cannot be ignored: optimizing and improving performance in the cloud.
+They see their work as helping in the always-changing space of cloud technologies.
+With this space constantly evolving, there is so much to do, and yet such little time to do it; not to mention, resource challenges and competing priorities of working on the cloud at enterprise scale.
+With that in mind, there is one priority that cannot be ignored: cloud performance optimization.

 The journey isn’t just about being in the cloud.
 It’s about optimizing in the cloud.